SaschaHeyer/Named-Entity-Recognition/documentation/step-6-run-pipeline.md

 ## Configure the pipeline

 The pipeline need several parameter in order to execute the components.
+After you set up all the parameter, run the notebook and click on the `Open experiment` link.

 ### Configure preprocess component